mattppal/blog/src/content/blog/docs-categorization-with-gpt-4.md

   - Create a redirect (external links)
 - Get a PR up and deal with MEGA merge conflicts

-Sooo pretty much soup-to-nuts that looks:
+Soooo pretty much soup-to-nuts that looks:

 1. Not fun
 2. Very time consuming

 So let's see what we can automate.
 I already have a few tricks up my sleeve for the internal/external links.
 Pretty sure I'll just have to live with the merge conflicts, but that's not the end of the world.

+## What is Mintlify?

 ## My Solution